wwsalmon/sz-navbar/readme.md

 ## Installation

+### Using npm

+Install sz-navbar with `npm i sz-navbar`, then import in your project with `import 'sz-navbar'`.
+You will now be able to make use of sz-navbar classes (see Usage section below).
+Import sz-navbar before other stylesheets so that the default styles get overridden.

+### Not using npm

 First, include the CSS file.

 There are three options in the `/css` folder of this repo: a standard CSS file if you want to make changes to default values directly, a minified version if you would rather override them in a separate file, and an SCSS file if you're using SCSS, in which case you can override default variables.